ChrisT-CC/blue-tiger-resume/README.md

 In this section you'll find elements of UX process.

 ### User stories
+#### As a website owner

-- The developer wants to establish an on-line presence, to find work.
+- I want to establish a strong on-line presence, to find work.
-- The owner wants an image and cover text on the main page to visualy explain what the website is about.
-- The owner wants floating social media icons always visible, to offer easy acces to further details.
-- Recruiters want to see owners name (or brand name) and position to find out what type of coder te owner is.
-- Recruiters want to see owner's skills to be able to evaluate coder's level.
+- I want my users to be able to use the website intuitivley and easy
-- Recruiters want to see owner's past and current jobs to evaluate coder's experience and availability.
-- Recruiters want to see past clients to find out if they deal with a genine coder with real clients.
+- I want to create and maintain a relationship with potential users

+#### As a website user
+- I want to find information about the owner to check his qualification and skills
-- Any user wants to see a simple to use and clean looking website to have easy access to information.
+- I want to see a simple to use and clean looking website so information is easy to access
-- Any user wants an easy way to navigate the website to save time and avoid frustration.
+- I want an easy way to navigate the website to save time and avoid frustration
-- Any user wants a responsive website to be able to use it on their device of choice.
+- I want the website to be accessible on any desktop, tablet and mobile devices, to be able to use it on my device of choice
-- Any user wants to be able to get in touch with the owner to be able to ask for a service, or just to leave a messege.
+- I want to be able to get in touch with the owner to be able to ask for a service, or just to leave a message
-- Recruiters want to be able to download a classic resume to use it in their hiring process.
+- I want to follow the owner on social media, so I can keep up with his latest news

 [Back to top](#Table-of-contents)
 ### Structure